Medical Guardian Review 2023

 Automatic Fall Detection

 Fall detection will automatically alert Medical Guardian’s monitoring center when it senses a fall, even if you can’t press your help button.
 Fall detection costs an extra $10 a month.
-In the U.S., around 36 million older adults fall every single year,1 so it’s worth the price if you ask me!
-You can add a fall-alert pendant to either of the at-home systems or Mobile 2.0.
-With Mini Guardian, fall detection is programmed directly into the mobile device.
+In the U.S., around 36 million older adults fall every year, so it’s worth the price, if you ask me!
+You can add a fall-alert pendant to either of the at-home systems or MGMini Lite.
+With the MGMini, fall detection is programmed directly into the mobile device.
 Fall detection isn’t available with the MGMove.

 Wireless Wall Button